Petrified animals. The most unusual of the oldest living creatures. Fossilized excrement and vomit of ancient reptiles

 Ecology

-When we find common ancient shell fossils on the beach, they are very easy to recognize.
-However, there are fossils of very ancient living creatures, which are difficult to recognize even for specialists.
+When we find common fossils of ancient shells on the beach, they are very easy to recognize.
+However, there are fossils of very ancient living creatures that are difficult to recognize even for specialists.

-The problem also lies in the fact that many of them are poorly preserved or have come down to us in an incomplete form.
-Unsurprisingly, until better specimens are found, fossils of long-extinct creatures will often be mistaken for completely different species.
-We invite you to learn about these mysterious fossils, which at different times were mistaken for mysterious things.
+The problem also lies in the fact that many of them are poorly preserved or have come to us in incomplete form.
+It's not surprising that until better specimens are found, fossils of long-extinct creatures will often be mistaken for completely different species.
+We invite you to learn about these mysterious fossils, which have been mistaken for mysterious things at various times.

 1) Ammonites

-Ammonites are often found in fossils, but have been misidentified for a long time.
-Even in ancient Greece, it was believed that these were the horns of rams.
+Ammonites are common in fossils, but have been misidentified for a long time.
+Even in Ancient Greece they believed that these were ram horns.
 They were named after the Egyptian god Amon, who wore such horns.
-In ancient China they were called horns-stones for the same reason.
+In ancient China they were called horn-stones for the same reason.
 In Nepal, they were considered as holy relics left by the god Vishnu.
-The Vikings believed that the ammonites were the sacred offspring of the serpent Jormungand, who turned into stone.
+The Vikings believed that ammonites were the sacred offspring of the serpent Jormungandr, who turned into stone.

-In the Middle Ages in Europe they were called snake stones, were thought to be the fossilized bodies of coiled snakes that Christian saints turned into stones.
+In the Middle Ages in Europe they were called snake stones, were believed to be the fossilized bodies of coiled snakes that were turned into stones by Christian saints.
 Some enterprising traders even carved snake heads from ammonite fossils and sold them as souvenirs.

-Today we know that these are just shell fossils of squid-like creatures that lived on our planet 400 million years ago and lived until the death of the dinosaurs.
-More complex fossils represent more than just shells.
-Shell fossils can be found along with tentacles protruding from them and shapeless heads that resemble modern nautilus clams.
+Today we know that these are just fossilized shells of squid-like creatures that lived on our planet 400 million years ago and lived until the death of the dinosaurs.
+More complex fossils include more than just shells.
+Fossil shells can be found along with protruding tentacles and misshapen heads that resemble modern nautilus mollusks.

 2) Fish teeth

 The fossilized remains of fish teeth have been interpreted in different ways.
-Some ancient fish had hard, flat molars that enabled them to crush mollusk shells.
-In Greece and later in Europe, these fossils were seen as magical ornaments, they were often called toad stones, since people believed that they were worn as decorations on their heads by large toads.
-Teeth were used to make talismans, it was believed that they could cure epilepsy and poisoning.
+Some ancient fish had hard, flat molars that allowed them to crush mollusk shells.
+In Greece and later in Europe, these fossils were considered magical jewelry and were often called toad stones, since people believed that large toads wore them as decorations on their heads.
+The teeth were used to make talismans; it was believed that they could cure epilepsy and poisoning.

-In Japan, shark flat tooth fossils have been identified as claws shed by the terrible Tengu monsters.
-In Europe, shark teeth were viewed as hardened tongues of the devil.
+In Japan, fossils of flat shark teeth have been identified as claws shed by the terrible Tengu monsters.
+In Europe, shark teeth were seen as hardened tongues of the devil.

-It wasn't until the 17th century that the Danish anatomist Nils Stensen seriously studied these fossils and concluded that most of the "devil's tongues" found were just shark teeth.
-He also realized that fossils do not spontaneously appear in the ground and that they are located next to the remains of long-dead ancient animals.
+It was only in the 17th century that the Danish anatomist Niels Stensen seriously studied these fossils and concluded that most of the "devil's tongues" found were just shark teeth.
+He also realized that fossils did not appear spontaneously in the earth and that they were located next to the remains of ancient animals long dead.

 3) Trees

-Lepidodendron- an ancient tree-like plant with a bark resembling a pine cone, which has long since died out.
-The leaves of this plant looked like grass stalks and lepidodendron is still closer to grasses than to modern trees.
+Lepidodendron- an ancient tree-like plant with bark resembling a pine cone, which has long been extinct.
+The leaves of this plant looked like grass stems and lepidodendron was still closer to herbs than to modern trees.
 Most of the European coal deposits are the remains of these ancient plants.
 Lepidodendron fossils are very interesting.
-Long tree trunks were often preserved entirely in fossils, such a trunk could be up to 30 meters high and about a meter wide.
+Long tree trunks were often preserved entirely in fossils; such a trunk could reach 30 meters in height and about a meter in width.

-In the fairgrounds of the 19th century, these fossils were often displayed as the bodies of scaled snakes and dragons.
-People could pay a small fee to admire the ancient "monsters" and listen to fictional stories about their dramatic fate.
-Also, various Christian saints could appear in the stories.
-More complete fossils could include not only trunks, but also branches, roots, leaves and cones, which were evidence that they were once trees, and not mysterious fairy-tale creatures.
+At fairgrounds in the 19th century, these fossils were often displayed as the bodies of scaly snakes and dragons.
+People could pay a small fee to admire the ancient "monsters" and listen to fictional tales of their dramatic fate.
+Various Christian saints could also appear in the stories.
+More complete fossils might include not only trunks, but also branches, roots, leaves and cones, which provided evidence that these were once trees and not mysterious fairy-tale creatures.

 4) Foraminifera

-On the Pacific coast in southern Japan, unusual grains of sand can sometimes be found.
+On the Pacific coast in southern Japan you can sometimes find unusual grains of sand.
 Many of them are shaped like tiny stars, less than 1 millimeter in size.
 Local legends say that these are the remains of unfortunate children from the divine union of two stars.
-These "children" died because they fell to Earth, or were killed by sea monsters that live off the coast of the Japanese island of Okinawa.
-Their fragile skeletons are washed ashore, and this is all that remains of the poor creatures.
+These “children” died because they fell to Earth or were killed by sea monsters living off the coast of the Japanese island of Okinawa.
+Their fragile skeletons wash up on the shore, and this is all that remains of the poor creatures.

-In fact, these are the remains of various forms of terrestrial life, amoeba-like creatures, which were named foraminifera.
-These creatures and their modern descendants are single-celled creatures that build a protective shell for themselves.
-When they die, their needle-like shells remain, and if you look through a microscope, you can see tiny chambers and structures in great detail.
+In fact, these are the remains of various forms of earthly life, creatures similar to amoebas, which are called foraminifera.
+These creatures and their modern descendants are single-celled creatures that build themselves a protective shell.
+When they die, their needle-like shells remain, and if you look through a microscope, you can see the tiny chambers and structures in great detail.

 5) Protoceratops

-Dinosaurs called protoceratopsian were relatives of the more famous triceratops.
+Dinosaurs called protoceratops were relatives of more famous Triceratops.
 They walked on 4 legs and were comparable in size to a large dog, although they were somewhat heavier.
 They definitely had a large skull with a bird's beak, in the back of which there was a bony outgrowth with holes.

 Protoceratops lived in large herds, so they left behind a large number of fossils.
-For many people who were not yet familiar with dinosaurs, the found skulls seemed to be the remains of fantastic and strange creatures.
+For many people who were not yet familiar with dinosaurs, the found skulls seemed like the remains of fantastic and strange creatures.
 Because of their size, it was believed that Protoceratops were small lions.
 However, the distinctive feature of the skulls of these animals suggested that they were lions with curved beaks, like those of eagles.
-The feet of the animals looked more like clawed eagles than lions.
-People thought that the creature was a mixture of a lion and an eagle.
-Apparently, the legends about these creatures most likely appeared after people found fossils of Protoceratops.
+The animals' feet resembled the paws of eagles with claws rather than the paws of lions.
+People thought the creature was a mixture of a lion and an eagle.
+Apparently, legends about these creatures most likely appeared after people found fossils of Protoceratops.

 6) Belemnites

 Belemnites are extinct ancient animals that resemble modern squids.
-Unlike squids, belemnites had 10 "arms" of the same length, which were covered with tiny hooks, and, remarkably, these marine inhabitants possessed a skeleton.
-The Belemnites lived during the age of the dinosaurs and are well preserved in the fossil record.
+Unlike squids, belemnites had 10 “arms” of equal length, which were covered with tiny hooks, and, remarkably, these sea creatures had a skeleton.
+Belemnites lived during the age of dinosaurs and are well preserved in fossils.

-The fossilized remains of their skeletons are most often found, which are cylindrical objects with a tapered end without any structures, such as tentacles.
+The most commonly found fossilized remains of their skeletons are cylindrical objects with a tapered end without any structures such as tentacles.
 These fossilized skeletons are shaped like a bullet.

-In Europe, these were thought to be "thunderbolts"—objects that fell to earth from the heavens, producing the sound of thunder as they hit the surface of the earth.
+In Europe, they were believed to be "thunderbolts" - objects that fell to earth from the heavens, producing the sound of thunder when they struck the surface of the earth.
 They were associated with various thunder gods.
-Many people kept them in different parts of their dwellings in order to divert lightning.
-Others believed that the Belemnites were related to the elves and not to the gods.
+Many people kept them in different parts of their homes in order to divert lightning.
+Others believed that belemnites were associated with elves, not gods.
 They believed that these were the fingers of elves.
-People used them in various superstitious medical rituals, such as treating snake bites or getting rid of headaches.
-They applied fossils to the affected area of the body and cast various spells.
+People used them in various superstitious medicinal practices, such as to treat snake bites or relieve headaches.
+They applied the fossils to the affected area of the body and cast various spells.

-Ankisaurs were one of the early dinosaur groups.
-These herbivores had long necks and tails and were related to the more familiar brontosaurs and diplodocus.
-Ankisaurs were smaller than their later ancestors and grew no more than 2 meters in length.
-They evolved from bipedal ancestors and were not fully 4-legged, although their forelegs were well adapted for locomotion.
-They reared up on their hind legs when necessary and used their front paws to grab something.
+Ankysaurs were one of the groups of early dinosaurs.
+These herbivores had long necks and tails and were relatives of the more familiar ones brontosaurus And diplodocus.
+Ankysaurs were smaller in size than their later ancestors and grew no more than 2 meters in length.
+They evolved from bipedal ancestors and did not stand entirely on 4 legs, although their front legs were well adapted for locomotion.
+They reared up on their hind legs when needed and used their front paws to grasp things.

-Ankisaurs were of particular interest because they were initially misidentified.
-They have been confused with the creature that seems to be the least dinosaur-like: a human.
-Oddly, the long neck and tail, lizard-like body, reptile-like skull, and other features were simply ignored!
-Just the fact that the creature was the size of a human helped make everyone believe that it was the remains of our ancestor.
+Ankysaurs have attracted particular interest because they were initially misidentified.
+They were confused with the creature that would seem to be the least like a dinosaur: a human.
+Strangely, the long neck and tail, lizard-like body, reptile-like skull, and other features were simply ignored!
+Just the fact that the creature was the size of a man helped make everyone believe that these were the remains of our ancestor.

-After other fossils of these creatures were found over the course of several decades, the name "dinosaur" was coined and people recognized that these fossils were not human at all, but reptiles.
+After other fossils of these creatures were found over the course of several decades, the name "dinosaur" was coined and people recognized that these fossils were not of humans at all, but of reptiles.
 The fact that you can confuse a lizard with a person shows how people can be mistaken.

 8) Mastodons and mammoths

-A few thousand years ago, mastodons and mammoths roamed the icy land.
+Just a few thousand years ago, mastodons and mammoths roamed the icy land.
 They looked like elephants, but had warm fur and tusks several meters long.
-The mass extinction of species, climate change and hunting have led to their extinction.
-Like modern elephants, these animals had very strong muscles in their trunks that were stronger than other muscles in their bodies.
+Mass species extinction, climate change and hunting have led to their extinction.
+Like modern elephants, these animals had very strong muscles in their trunks that were stronger than other muscles in their body.

-The trunk of mammoths and mastodons required a hole in the middle of the animal's skull.
+The trunk of mammoths and mastodons required that there be a hole in the middle of the animal's skull.
 Modern elephants have the same feature.
 People who live in areas where elephants live have seen animal skulls more than once, so they know this feature.
-Others, who found the skulls of ancient elephant relatives with giant holes in the middle, imagined this creature as a huge humanoid giant with one eye socket.
-The legend of the Cyclops seems to go back to the time when people found the skulls of ancient animals outside of Africa.
+Others who found skulls of ancient relatives of elephants with giant holes in the middle imagined this creature as a huge humanoid giant with one eye socket.
+The legend of the Cyclops seems to have its roots in a time when people found skulls of ancient animals outside of Africa.

 9) Sea urchins

-Sea urchins are round, spiny creatures whose fossils can usually be found off the coast.
+Sea urchins are spiny, round-shaped creatures whose fossils are commonly found off the coast.
 They belong to a group of animals called echinoderms.
 These creatures have lived on our planet for hundreds of millions of years, and their distant ancestors left behind a lot of fossils.
-Although ancient sea urchins have much in common with modern species, their fossils have long been mistaken for completely different creatures.
+Although ancient sea urchins have many similarities with modern species, their fossils have long been mistaken for completely different creatures.

-In England, it was believed that these were supernatural crowns, loaves of sacred bread, or magical snake eggs.
-In Denmark, they believed that these were "thunderstorm" stones: it was believed that they begin to release moisture before storms, which helped people predict inclement weather.
+In England, they were believed to be supernatural crowns, loaves of sacred bread, or magical snake eggs.
+In Denmark, they were believed to be “thunderstorm” stones: it was believed that they began to release moisture before storms, which helped people predict inclement weather.

-Five lines, found on the fossils of many sea urchins, were considered a good sign, they were kept in India as a talisman for good luck.
+The five lines found on many sea urchin fossils were considered a good omen and were kept as a good luck charm in India.
 The magical powers associated with sea urchins reflected how each culture interpreted them.
-It was believed that they were able to cure a snake bite, helped to prepare bread, protected from a storm and brought good luck.
+They were believed to be able to cure snake bites, help prepare bread, protect against storms, and bring good luck.

-Many human relatives - monkeys - left behind fossils.
+Many of man's relatives, the apes, left behind fossils.
 These fossils were often misinterpreted before people began to think about human evolution.
-Fossils that were found in Europe and America sometimes "proved" the existence of various mythical characters mentioned in the same Bible, such as giants or demons.
-Others said that they were the ancestors of monkeys, although modern monkeys have very different features.
+Fossils that were found in Europe and America sometimes “proved” the existence of various mythical characters mentioned in the same Bible, such as giants or demons.
+Others said that these were the ancestors of apes, although modern apes have very different features.

-Some are sure that these skeletons belong to aliens, and not fabulous monsters.
-Apparently, the fossils found in Asia inspired people to create legends about the Yeti.
-Some believe that some hominids could coexist with humans, so the creators of legends were not inspired by their fossils, but by these living creatures themselves.
+Some are sure that these skeletons belong to aliens, and not fairy-tale monsters.
+Apparently, fossils found in Asia inspired people to create legends about the Yeti.
+Some believe that some hominids could have coexisted with humans, so the creators of the legends were inspired not by their fossils, but by these living creatures themselves.

-When we find common ancient shell fossils on the beach, they are very easy to recognize.
-However, there are fossils of very ancient living creatures, which are difficult to recognize even for specialists.
+When we find common fossils of ancient shells on the beach, they are very easy to recognize.
+However, there are fossils of very ancient living creatures that are difficult to recognize even for specialists.

-The problem also lies in the fact that many of them are poorly preserved or have come down to us in an incomplete form.
-Unsurprisingly, until better specimens are found, fossils of long-extinct creatures will often be mistaken for completely different species.
-We invite you to learn about these mysterious fossils, which at different times were mistaken for mysterious things.
+The problem also lies in the fact that many of them are poorly preserved or have come to us in incomplete form.
+It's not surprising that until better specimens are found, fossils of long-extinct creatures will often be mistaken for completely different species.
+We invite you to learn about these mysterious fossils, which have been mistaken for mysterious things at various times.

 1) Ammonites

-Ammonites are often found in fossils, but have been misidentified for a long time.
-Even in ancient Greece, it was believed that these were the horns of rams.
+Ammonites are common in fossils, but have been misidentified for a long time.
+Even in Ancient Greece they believed that these were ram horns.
 They were named after the Egyptian god Amon, who wore such horns.
-In ancient China, they were called horn-stones for the same reason.
+In ancient China they were called horn stones for the same reason.
 In Nepal, they were considered as holy relics left by the god Vishnu.
-The Vikings believed that the ammonites were the sacred offspring of the serpent Jormungand, who turned into stone.
+The Vikings believed that ammonites were the sacred offspring of the serpent Jormungandr, who turned into stone.

-In the Middle Ages in Europe, they were called snake stones, it was believed that these were the fossilized bodies of coiled snakes, which Christian saints turned into stones.
+In the Middle Ages in Europe they were called snake stones, they were believed to be the fossilized bodies of coiled snakes that Christian saints turned into stones.
 Some enterprising traders even carved snake heads from ammonite fossils and sold them as souvenirs.

-Today we know that these are just shell fossils of squid-like creatures that lived on our planet 400 million years ago and lived until the death of the dinosaurs.
-More complex fossils represent more than just shells.
-Shell fossils can be found along with tentacles protruding from them and shapeless heads that resemble modern nautilus clams.
+Today we know that these are just fossilized shells of squid-like creatures that lived on our planet 400 million years ago and lived until the death of the dinosaurs.
+More complex fossils include more than just shells.
+Fossil shells can be found along with protruding tentacles and misshapen heads that resemble modern nautilus mollusks.

 2) Fish teeth

 The fossilized remains of fish teeth have been interpreted in different ways.
-Some ancient fish had hard, flat molars that enabled them to crush mollusk shells.
-In Greece and later in Europe, these fossils were thought of as magical ornaments, they were often called toad stones, as people believed that they were worn as ornaments on their heads by large toads.
-Teeth were used to make talismans, it was believed that they could cure epilepsy and poisoning.
+Some ancient fish had hard, flat molars that allowed them to crush mollusk shells.
+In Greece and later in Europe, these fossils were considered magical jewelry and were often called toad stones because people believed that large toads wore them as jewelry on their heads.
+The teeth were used to make talismans; it was believed that they could cure epilepsy and poisoning.

-In Japan, shark flat tooth fossils have been identified as claws shed by the terrible Tengu monsters.
-In Europe, shark teeth were viewed as hardened tongues of the devil.
+In Japan, fossils of flat shark teeth have been identified as claws shed by the terrible Tengu monsters.
+In Europe, shark teeth were seen as hardened tongues of the devil.

-It wasn't until the 17th century that the Danish anatomist Niels Stensen seriously studied these fossils and concluded that most of the "devil's tongues" found were just shark teeth.
-He also realized that fossils do not spontaneously appear in the ground and that they are located next to the remains of long-dead ancient animals.
+It was only in the 17th century that the Danish anatomist Niels Stensen seriously studied these fossils and concluded that most of the “devil's tongues” found were just shark teeth.
+He also realized that fossils did not appear spontaneously in the earth and that they were located next to the remains of ancient animals long dead.

 3) Trees

-Lepidodendron is an ancient tree-like plant with a bark resembling a pine cone that has long since died out.
-The leaves of this plant looked like grass stalks and lepidodendron is still closer to grasses than to modern trees.
+Lepidodendron is an ancient tree-like plant with pine-cone-like bark that is long extinct.
+The leaves of this plant looked like grass stems and lepidodendron was still closer to herbs than to modern trees.
 Most of the European coal deposits are the remains of these ancient plants.
 Lepidodendron fossils are very interesting.
-Long trunks of trees were often preserved entirely in fossils, such a trunk could be up to 30 meters high and about a meter wide.
+Long tree trunks were often preserved entirely in fossils; such a trunk could reach 30 meters in height and about a meter in width.

-In the fairgrounds of the 19th century, these fossils were often displayed as the bodies of scaled snakes and dragons.
-People could pay a small fee to admire the ancient "monsters" and listen to fictional stories about their dramatic fate.
-Also, various Christian saints could appear in the stories.
-More complete fossils could include not only trunks, but also branches, roots, leaves and cones, which were evidence that they were once trees, and not mysterious fairy-tale creatures.
+At fairgrounds in the 19th century, these fossils were often displayed as the bodies of scaly snakes and dragons.
+People could pay a small fee to admire the ancient "monsters" and listen to fictional tales of their dramatic fate.
+Various Christian saints could also appear in the stories.
+More complete fossils might include not only trunks, but also branches, roots, leaves and cones, which provided evidence that these were once trees and not mysterious fairy-tale creatures.

 4) Foraminifera

-On the Pacific coast in southern Japan, unusual grains of sand can sometimes be found.
+On the Pacific coast in southern Japan you can sometimes find unusual grains of sand.
 Many of them are shaped like tiny stars, less than 1 millimeter in size.
 Local legends say that these are the remains of unfortunate children from the divine union of two stars.
-These "children" died because they fell to Earth, or were killed by sea monsters that live off the coast of the Japanese island of Okinawa.
-Their fragile skeletons are washed ashore, and this is all that remains of the poor creatures.
+These “children” died because they fell to Earth or were killed by sea monsters living off the coast of the Japanese island of Okinawa.
+Their fragile skeletons wash up on the shore, and this is all that remains of the poor creatures.

-In fact, these are the remains of various forms of terrestrial life, amoeba-like creatures, which are called foraminifera.
-These creatures and their modern descendants are single-celled creatures that build a protective shell for themselves.
-When they die, their needle-like shells remain, and if you look through a microscope, you can see tiny chambers and structures in great detail.
+In fact, these are the remains of various forms of earthly life, creatures similar to amoebas, which are called foraminifera.
+These creatures and their modern descendants are single-celled creatures that build themselves a protective shell.
+When they die, their needle-like shells remain, and if you look through a microscope, you can see the tiny chambers and structures in great detail.

 5) Protoceratops

-Dinosaurs called protoceratops were relatives of the better-known triceratops.
+Dinosaurs called Protoceratops were relatives of the more famous Triceratops.
 They walked on 4 legs and were comparable in size to a large dog, although they were somewhat heavier.
 They definitely had a large skull with a bird's beak, in the back of which there was a bony outgrowth with holes.

 Protoceratops lived in large herds, so they left behind a large number of fossils.
-For many people who were not yet familiar with dinosaurs, the found skulls seemed to be the remains of fantastic and strange creatures.
+For many people who were not yet familiar with dinosaurs, the found skulls seemed like the remains of fantastic and strange creatures.
 Because of their size, it was believed that Protoceratops were small lions.
 However, the distinctive feature of the skulls of these animals suggested that they were lions with curved beaks, like those of eagles.
-The feet of the animals looked more like clawed eagles than lions.
-People thought that the creature was a mixture of a lion and an eagle.
-Apparently, the legends about these creatures most likely appeared after people found fossils of Protoceratops.
+The animals' feet resembled the paws of eagles with claws rather than the paws of lions.
+People thought the creature was a mixture of a lion and an eagle.
+Apparently, legends about these creatures most likely appeared after people found fossils of Protoceratops.

 6) Belemnites

 Belemnites are extinct ancient animals that resemble modern squids.
-Unlike squid, belemnites had 10 "arms" of the same length, which were covered with tiny hooks, and, remarkably, these marine inhabitants possessed a skeleton.
-The Belemnites lived during the age of the dinosaurs and are well preserved in the fossil record.
+Unlike squids, belemnites had 10 “arms” of equal length, which were covered with tiny hooks, and, remarkably, these sea inhabitants had a skeleton.
+Belemnites lived during the age of dinosaurs and are well preserved in fossils.

-The fossilized remains of their skeletons are most often found, which are cylindrical objects with a tapered end without any structures, such as tentacles.
+The most commonly found fossilized remains of their skeletons are cylindrical objects with a tapered end without any structures such as tentacles.
 These fossilized skeletons are shaped like a bullet.

-In Europe, these were thought to be "thunderbolts"—objects that fell to earth from the heavens, producing the sound of thunder as they hit the surface of the earth.
+In Europe, they were believed to be "thunderbolts" - objects that fell to earth from the heavens, producing the sound of thunder when they struck the surface of the earth.
 They were associated with various thunder gods.
-Many people kept them in different parts of their dwellings in order to divert lightning.
-Others believed that the Belemnites were related to the elves and not to the gods.
+Many people kept them in different parts of their homes in order to divert lightning.
+Others believed that belemnites were associated with elves, not gods.
 They believed that these were the fingers of elves.
-People used them in various superstitious medical rituals, such as treating snake bites or getting rid of headaches.
-They applied fossils to the affected area of the body and cast various spells.
+People used them in various superstitious medicinal practices, such as to treat snake bites or relieve headaches.
+They applied the fossils to the affected area of the body and cast various spells.

-Ankisaurs were one of the early dinosaur groups.
-These herbivores had long necks and tails and were relatives of the more familiar brontosaurs and diplodocus.
-Ankisaurs were smaller than their later ancestors and grew no more than 2 meters in length.
-They evolved from bipedal ancestors and were not fully 4-legged, although their forelegs were well adapted for locomotion.
-They reared up on their hind legs when necessary and used their front paws to grab something.
+Ankysaurs were one of the groups of early dinosaurs.
+These herbivores had long necks and tails and were relatives of the more familiar brontosaurus and diplodocus.
+Ankysaurs were smaller in size than their later ancestors and grew no more than 2 meters in length.
+They evolved from bipedal ancestors and did not stand entirely on 4 legs, although their front legs were well adapted for locomotion.
+They reared up on their hind legs when needed and used their front paws to grasp things.

-Ankisaurs were of particular interest because they were initially misidentified.
-They have been confused with the creature that seems to be the least dinosaur-like: a human.
-Oddly, the long neck and tail, lizard-like body, reptile-like skull, and other features were simply ignored!
-Just the fact that the creature was the size of a human helped make everyone believe that it was the remains of our ancestor.
+Ankysaurs have attracted particular interest because they were initially misidentified.
+They were confused with the creature that would seem to be the least like a dinosaur: a human.
+Strangely, the long neck and tail, lizard-like body, reptile-like skull, and other features were simply ignored!
+Just the fact that the creature was the size of a man helped make everyone believe that these were the remains of our ancestor.

-After other fossils of these creatures were found over the course of several decades, the name “dinosaur” was coined and people recognized that these fossils were not human at all, but reptiles.
+After other fossils of these creatures were found over the course of several decades, the name “dinosaur” was coined and people recognized that these fossils were not of humans at all, but of reptiles.
 The fact that you can confuse a lizard with a person shows how people can be mistaken.

 8) Mastodons and mammoths

-A few thousand years ago, mastodons and mammoths roamed the icy land.
+Just a few thousand years ago, mastodons and mammoths roamed the icy land.
 They looked like elephants, but had warm fur and tusks several meters long.
-The mass extinction of species, climate change and hunting have led to their extinction.
-Like modern elephants, these animals had very strong muscles in their trunks that were stronger than other muscles in their bodies.
+Mass species extinction, climate change and hunting have led to their extinction.
+Like modern elephants, these animals had very strong muscles in their trunks that were stronger than other muscles in their body.

-The trunk of mammoths and mastodons required a hole in the middle of the animal's skull.
+The trunk of mammoths and mastodons required that there be a hole in the middle of the animal's skull.
 Modern elephants have the same feature.
 People who live in areas where elephants live have seen animal skulls more than once, so they know this feature.
-Others, who found the skulls of ancient elephant relatives with giant holes in the middle, imagined this creature as a huge humanoid giant with one eye socket.
-The legend of the Cyclops seems to go back to the time when people found the skulls of ancient animals outside of Africa.
+Others who found skulls of ancient relatives of elephants with giant holes in the middle imagined this creature as a huge humanoid giant with one eye socket.
+The legend of the Cyclops seems to have its roots in a time when people found skulls of ancient animals outside of Africa.

 9) Sea urchins

-Sea urchins are round, spiny creatures whose fossils can usually be found off the coast.
+Sea urchins are spiny, round-shaped creatures whose fossils are commonly found off the coast.
 They belong to a group of animals called echinoderms.
 These creatures have lived on our planet for hundreds of millions of years, and their distant ancestors left behind a lot of fossils.
-Although ancient sea urchins have much in common with modern species, their fossils have long been mistaken for completely different creatures.
+Although ancient sea urchins have many similarities with modern species, their fossils have long been mistaken for completely different creatures.

-In England, it was believed that these were supernatural crowns, loaves of sacred bread, or magical snake eggs.
-In Denmark, they believed that these were "thunderstorm" stones: it was believed that they begin to release moisture before storms, which helped people predict inclement weather.
+In England, they were believed to be supernatural crowns, loaves of sacred bread, or magical snake eggs.
+In Denmark, they were believed to be “thunderstorm” stones: it was believed that they began to release moisture before storms, which helped people predict inclement weather.

-Five lines, found on the fossils of many sea urchins, were considered a good sign, they were kept in India as a talisman for good luck.
+The five lines found on many sea urchin fossils were considered a good omen and were kept as a good luck charm in India.
 The magical powers associated with sea urchins reflected how each culture interpreted them.
-It was believed that they were able to cure a snake bite, helped to prepare bread, protected from a storm and brought good luck.
+They were believed to be able to cure snake bites, help prepare bread, protect against storms, and bring good luck.

-Many human relatives - monkeys - left behind fossils.
+Many of man's relatives, the apes, left behind fossils.
 These fossils were often misinterpreted before people began to think about human evolution.
-Fossils that were found in Europe and America sometimes "proved" the existence of various mythical characters mentioned in the same Bible, such as giants or demons.
-Others said that they were the ancestors of monkeys, although modern monkeys have very different features.
+Fossils that were found in Europe and America sometimes “proved” the existence of various mythical characters mentioned in the same Bible, such as giants or demons.
+Others said that these were the ancestors of apes, although modern apes have very different features.

-Some are sure that these skeletons belong to aliens, and not fabulous monsters.
-Apparently, the fossils found in Asia inspired people to create legends about the Yeti.
-Some believe that some hominids could coexist with humans, so the creators of legends were not inspired by their fossils, but by these living creatures themselves.
+Some are sure that these skeletons belong to aliens, and not fairy-tale monsters.
+Apparently, fossils found in Asia inspired people to create legends about the Yeti.
+Some believe that some hominids could have coexisted with humans, so the creators of the legends were inspired not by their fossils, but by these living creatures themselves.

 Department of Education of the Administration of the Lebedyansky Municipal District of the Lipetsk Region